Why Does Magick Fail?

 Third Times a Charm (or Not)

 If a second attempt fails to produce your desired results, there's one last option, at least according to me and how I choose to work with the Santa Muerte.
-If regular spells, prayers, and offerings have failed to get you what you want, then you can make a bargain, which is a promise to the Santa Muerte to do something in the future in exchange for a miracle or petition granted in the present.
+If regular spells, prayers, and offerings have failed to get you what you want, then you can make a contract with Santa Muerte, which is a promise to do something in the future in exchange for a miracle or petition granted in the present.
 It may sound straightforward, but you have to make it something big, something you can actually deliver on, and something you can put your heart into.

 Examples include a promise to recite the Santa Muerte rosary every day for the next 1000 days, a promise to erect and maintain a public Santa Muerte altar, and even a promise to give a piece of your skin to Santa Muerte's veneration.
 As you might guess, the bargain is a last resort, and should only be made when you want something so bad that you're willing to commit to a serious promise.